-Long Gulch is a 2.3 mile lightly trafficked loop trail located near Woodland Park, CO that features a river and is good for all skill levels.
+Long Gulch is a 2.3 mile lightly trafficked loop trail located near Woodland Park, Colorado that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 off road driving